jmullool/Cisco_Transport_Slicing/README.md

 i- Three site hub-spoke L2 slice with URLLC (two spokes can not communicate with each other).

-j- One shared slice L3 site with eMBB (NAPA) and one dedicated hub-spoke slice (1) one with no hub specified, just spokes (2) another with a hub specified on same PE as shared site.
+j- One shared slice L3 site with eMBB (NAPA) and one dedicated hub-spoke slice (1) one with no hub specified, just spokes (2) another payload with both a shared slice and a hub specified on same PE as shared site.
 Both are Ford spokes with URLLC with Single-sided-control

 k- One shared slice L2 (any to any) site with eMBB (NAPA) and two dedicated slices, each are hub-spoke L2, with each only having a spoke defined.
 Ford with URLLC with Single-sided-control and Chevy with eMBB